 There are several challenges that the Engineering and Construction industry is currently facing, and there are many publications that detail them, issues like generational gaps; shortage of qualified labor; compliance, and environmental issues to name but a few.
 Two major issues that I would like to compare to my Car woes to are Technology Adoption and Project Complexity.

 Depending on who you ask or which industry you look at, you will be bombarded with various statistics that show project failure rates, and, even successful projects that fall into the over budget and behind schedule category too.
 If you put the numbers aside, it’s clear that on average a ‘large’ portion of projects undertaken, where a group or groups of people agree on a limited duration investment, statistically are destined for disappointment, usually and unfortunately near the end of its duration when the money has already left one’s pockets.
 In fact, in many ways, project failure, the poor availability of staff, maybe the generation gap, or even compliance requirements are as a result of, or partly contributable to projects becoming more complex.

 I remember back in 2003 I was a Field Clerk working on a green-field extension project for a Low Sulphur Gas Oil Facility in Abu Dhabi.
 If to oversimplify, we were basically extending an existing plant to increase its output.
 My area of responsibility included monitoring progress and basic field services for piping and equipment installation.
 I was one of many field clerks, my area included a section of the plant with a platinum catalyst process (developed by UOP, now Honeywell) which required a seamless metal pipe to run from the top of a 50-meter platform to near ground level.
 People install piping all the time, but I remember sitting and listening to countless plans and arguments into the night on how to install this given that it was routed in and around equipment.
-Seamless is a little different from seam piping based on its manufacturing process.
+Seamless is a little different to seam piping based on its manufacturing process.